 The solicitor who dealt with my former purchase has given a fee estimate just over a thousand pound for no move no fee conveyancing in Poringland.
 I am looking to sell a Edwardian house for £250,000.
 Are these estimated fees excessive?
 Is it in excess of what I should be paying for conveyancing in Poringland?

 The estimate does seem a tad overpriced.
 Where you are willing to invest time contrasting prices you could get the conveyancing a bit cheaper by say a hundred pounds.
 That being said, you mightlive to regret opting for an a cheaper conveyancer.
 Remember to be sure that the solicitor can also act for your bank.
 Do utilise our comparison tool to get a quote a Poringland conveyancing firm on the banks member panel which can often include conveyancing solicitors in Poringland.

-We're in Poringland, First time buyers buying with a mortgage (lender is Principality , and our lawyer is on the Principality conveyancing panel).
+We're in Poringland, FTBs purchasing with a mortgage (lender is Barclays , and our solicitor is on the Barclays conveyancing panel).
 How long should the conveyancing process take?

 The fact that your lawyer is on the Barclays conveyancing panel is a help.
 It would almost certainly delay matters if they were not.
 However, no solicitor should guarantee a timeframe for your conveyancing, due to third parties outside of your control such as delays caused by lenders,conveyancing search providers or by the other side’s solicitors.
 The time taken is often determined by the number of parties in a chain.

 Last month we had a mortgage agreed in principle with Nottingham.
 Poringland conveyancing practitioners have been appointed.
 How long does it take for Nottingham to send the offer to the conveyancer?